ooug/backend/README.md

-# backend
+# Backend
-ooug backend using next js
+ooug backend using typescript and express with mongodb